SQS Dead Letter Queue

 But, where should we store them and how?

-Dead letter queue comes to rescue exactly in this case.
+The dead letter queue comes to the rescue exactly in this case.
 AWS allows us to configure a dead letter queue to handle these failed messages.

-Later you can check DLQ to debug your application and find the reason of failure.
+Later you can check DLQ to debug your application and find the reason for failure.

 Now that’s cool right !!!